EEC 281 - VLSI Digital Signal Processing

 Notes on running ncverilog here at UC Davis

-When needed Quick Reference For Verilog, R. Madhavan [2up]
+When needed verilog: Quick Reference For Verilog, R. Madhavan [2up]

 Convenient and very nicely presented.
-Note that it covers aspects of verilog that shouldn't be used for sythesizable code such as signal strengths and primitives. [original]
+Note it covers constructs that shouldn't be used for sythesizable code such as signal strengths and primitives. [original]

 Notes and starter files for Synopsys' Design Compiler, and details on our standard cell library